List of Australia Test cricket records: Greatest win margins (by runs)

 The greatest winning margin by runs in Test cricket was England's victory over Australia by 675 runs in the first Test of the 1928–29 Ashes series.
-The next two largest victories were recorded by Australia including defeat over England in the final Test of the 1934 Ashes series by 562 runs.
+The next largest victory was recorded by Australia with their win over England in the final Test of the 1934 Ashes series by 562 runs.

 Greatest win margins (by 10 wickets)

-Australia have won a Test match by a margin of 10 wickets on 30 occasions, more than any other Test playing team.
+Australia have won a Test match by a margin of 10 wickets on 32 occasions, more than any other Test playing team.

 Narrowest win margins (by runs)

 Australia's narrowest win by runs was against England in the fourth Test of the 1902 Ashes series at Old Trafford.
 Set 124 runs for victory in the final innings, England were bowled all out for 120 to give victory to Australia by three runs.
-This was the equal third-narrowest win in Test cricket, with the narrowest being the West Indies' one-run win over Australia in 1993.
+This was the equal fourth-narrowest win in Test cricket, with the narrowest being the West Indies' one-run win over Australia in 1993 and the one-run victory by New Zealand against England in 2023.